 If you find yourself in an emergency while traveling in Uzbekistan you can use any of the following numbers to get help.

 Fire service – 101

 Healthcare emergency – 103

 Important to Know: You should have your own health and travel insurance to cover any emergency costs.

 23. Independent and Solo Travel

-As a young couple we traveled Uzebekistan independently.
-We planned the entire trip ourselves, booked all our trains, planes, accommodation and excursions ourselves.
+As a young couple, we traveled Uzbekistan independently.
+We planned the entire trip ourselves, booked all our trains, planes, accommodation, and excursions ourselves.
 Aside from a few language difficulties with outdated websites, we honestly had no major issues.
-I highly recommend independent, solo, or couple travel for those traveling through Uzbekistan. .
+I highly recommend independent, solo, or couple travel for those traveling through Uzbekistan.